linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

   name: Tyler Langlois
   link: https://tjll.net
 description: 'This guide will demonstrate how to use Elasticsearch, Filebeat, Metricbeat, and Kibana to monitor webserver logs and metrics.'
 og_description: 'The Elastic Stack provides a free, open-source solution to search, collect, and analyze data.
-This guide shows how to install four components of the stack - Filebeat, Metricbeat, Elasticsearch, and Kibana - to monitor a typical nginx webserver.'
+This guide shows how to install four components of the stack - Filebeat, Metricbeat, Elasticsearch, and Kibana - to monitor a typical NGINX webserver.'
 external_resources:
  - '[Elastic Documentation](https://www.elastic.co/guide/index.html)'
 keywords: 'nginx centos 7,linux web server,elasticsearch,filebeat,metricbeat,beats,kibana,elk stack,elastic stack'